thejessleigh/betterreads/docs/client.rst

 GoodreadsClient
 ---------------

 The GoodreadsClient is the wrapper that powers direct queries to the Goodreads API.
+It throttles requests to one per second, as required by Goodreads' terms and conditions.

 Fields
 ~~~~~~